klintkanopka/core-pace/README.md

 # core-pace
 Repository for analysis of CORE SEL data.
+Note none of the data is retained in this repo.

 - To get a sense for the flow, see main.R as it organizes the ancillary scripts.
 - To replicate results, edit file_paths.R to point to your data directory and then run main.R